erictt/dotfiles/VIM.md

 ### Insert Mode:
 * `i` : Get into Insert Mode, `Esc` back to Normal Mode
+* `I` : Start to insert text at the beginning of the current line
 * `o` : Begin a new line below the cursor and insert text
 * `O` : Begin a new line above the cursor and insert text